-Gomes HR, gets Locastro, Nats top D’backs for 1st win streak
+Gomes ends Locastro’s steal streak, homers, Nats top D’backs

+WASHINGTON (AP) — After Tim Locastro’s 29-steal streak to start his major league career ended, Arizona’s center fielder immediately knew something was wrong with his left pinkie finger.

+“Saw it was not facing the right way,” Locastro said.
+“Looked down again and got worried and saw some blood.”

-WASHINGTON (AP) — Yan Gomes homered, drove in two runs and became the first major league catcher to throw out Tim Locastro on a steal attempt after 29 consecutive swipes to start his career, helping the Nationals beat the Arizona Diamondbacks 6-2 for their first back-to-back wins this season.
+Locastro is expected to head to the injured list after dislocating that finger when he was thrown out at second base Saturday by Washington catcher Yan Gomes, who also homered and drove in two runs to help the Nationals beat the Arizona Diamondbacks 6-2 for their first back-to-back wins this season.

 Gomes entered Saturday without an extra-base hit and just one RBI in 2021, but he went 3 for 4 at the plate.

-With help from a terrific tag by Starlin Castro, Gomes also ended the Locastro’s perfect record on the basepaths, the most successful steal attempts in a row at the beginning of an MLB career in at least 70 years.
+With help from a terrific tag at second base by Starlin Castro in the third inning, Gomes spoiled Locastro’s perfect record on the basepaths, the most successful swipes to begin an MLB career in at least 70 years.

-The Hall of Fame asked for Locastro’s spikes last weekend after he set the record.
-He was thrown out making a dive into second base in the third inning and left the game with a dislocated left pinkie finger.
+Asked about putting a stop to the run, Gomes said with a smile: “I kind of feel bad that I did.”

 Erick Fedde (1-1) tied his career high with nine strikeouts in five innings for Washington, which is 5-7.
 He gave up five hits and one run, via Kole Calhoun’s solo shot in the third right after Gomes got Locastro at second base.

+“The biggest thing that works for him is when he gets his confidence going,” Gomes said about Fedde.

-Gomes, who missed the start of the season because of COVID-19 protocols, matched that deep shot in the bottom half, driving a 93 mph fastball from Luke Weaver (1-1) over the fence.
+Gomes, who missed the start of the season because of COVID-19 protocols, produced his deep shot in the bottom of the third off Luke Weaver (1-1).
+Weaver allowed nine hits and four runs in four innings.

-Washington went up 4-1 with a three-run fourth.
-Consecutive doubles by Castro and Andrew Stevenson broke the tie, Gomes followed with an RBI single, and Juan Soto tacked on a bases-loaded sacrifice fly.

-Washington’s Ryan Zimmerman produced a pinch-hit homer in the eighth.
-Kyle Schwarber — whose upper-deck shot in the ninth ended the Nationals’ 1-0 victory Friday — and Trea Turner had three hits apiece.
+Washington’s Ryan Zimmerman homered in the eighth. … Kyle Schwarber — whose upper-deck shot in the ninth ended the Nationals’ 1-0 victory Friday — and Trea Turner had three hits apiece. … Arizona’s Eduardo Escobar hit his sixth homer.

-Eduardo Escobar hit his sixth homer of the year for Arizona, which has dropped four of its last five games.

-Reliever Wander Suero, making his eighth appearance in Washington’s 12 games, left after 13 pitches in the ninth inning following a visit to the mound by the trainer.

 TRAINER’S ROOM

-Diamondbacks: P Joakim Soria (strained left calf) threw a 20-pitch bullpen and “felt very good; we’re all encouraged by that news,” manager Torey Lovullo said.
+Diamondbacks: If Locastro does go on the IL, one possible replacement could be OF Nick Heath, who was acquired from Kansas City in a trade Saturday.

-Nationals: LHP Luis Avilán, 31, has a torn ligament in his pitching elbow, “so he’s weighing his decision on what to do,” manager Dave Martinez said.
+Nationals: RHP Wander Suero left after 13 pitches in the ninth because of a left side issue, manager Dave Martinez said.
+Suero was going to have an MRI after the game. … LHP Luis Avilán, 31, has a torn ligament in his pitching elbow, “so he’s weighing his decision on what to do,” Martinez said.
 Avilán, who went on the IL on Friday, could have Tommy John reconstructive surgery or “sit out and see if it heals,” Martinez said, adding: “We were shocked.”
 Avilán threw 38 pitches Tuesday and 39 Thursday, his most since 40 in a 2017 game.
-Otherwise, he hadn’t exceeded 37 pitches since the first three appearances of his career in 2012. … 2B Josh Harrison felt “a little stiffness in his back” after Friday’s game, according to Martinez, so was out of the lineup.
+Otherwise, he hadn’t exceeded 37 pitches since the first three appearances of his career in 2012. … 2B Josh Harrison was out of the lineup after “a little stiffness in his back” Friday, according to Martinez.

 UP NEXT